Atlético Madrid: Torres sale and eventual European success (2006–2011)

 On 3 February 2009, Javier Aguirre was dismissed from his post as manager after a poor start to the season, going without a win in six games.
 He later claimed that this was not accurate, and that he had left by mutual termination rather than through sacking.
 There was public outrage after his dismissal, many believing he was not the cause of Atlético's problems, namely player Diego Forlán.
 He backed his former manager and said that, "Dismissing Javier was the easy way out, but he was not the cause of our problems.
 The players are to blame because we have not been playing well and we have been committing a lot of errors."
 This led to the appointment of Abel Resino as Atlético's new manager.
 Atlético's success continued in the latter half of the season when they placed fourth once again in the league table, securing a position in the playoff round of the UEFA Champions League.
 Striker Diego Forlán was crowned with the Pichichi and also won the European Golden Shoe after scoring 32 goals for Atlético that season.
 Atlético saw this domestic success as an opportunity to reinforce their squad for the upcoming Champions League season.
 They replaced veteran goalkeeper Leo Franco with David de Gea from the youth ranks and signed promising youngster Sergio Asenjo from Real Valladolid.
-Atlético also purchased Real Betis defender and Spanish international Juanito on a free transfer.
+Atlético also acquired Real Betis defender and Spanish international Juanito on a free transfer.
 Despite pressure from big clubs to sell star players Agüero and Forlán, Atlético remained committed to keeping their strong attacking base in the hopes for a successful new season.

-The 2009–10 season, however, began poorly with many defeats and goals conceded.
-On 21 October, Atletico were hammered 4–0 by English club Chelsea in the Champions League group stage.
-This defeat led Atletico's management to announce that manager Abel Resino had to leave.
-After failing to sign Danish former footballer Michael Laudrup, Atlético Madrid made it official that the new manager for the rest of the season would be Quique Sánchez Flores.